Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Home and road insights

-- Buffalo is 3-0 against the spread, and 3-0 overall, away from home.
+- This season away from home, Buffalo is 3-0 against the spread and 3-0 overall.

-- Buffalo has gone over the total once in three away games this season.
+- In three road games this season, Buffalo has gone over the total once.

 Powered by Data Skrive.